-- The student must work with the clinical supervisor to provide the following to the Clinical Director for approval: a) a copy of the proposed clinical supervisor's AAMFT Approved Supervisor certificate noting expiration date; or b) if the proposed supervisor is not an AAMFT Approved Supervisor, the student will request that the proposed supervisor complete the Clinical Supervisor Equivalency Form and the student will return the form to the clinical director to determine equivalency.
+- Provide a copy of liability insurance coverage to the Clinical Director.
+Clinical and supervision hours will not be counted until this documentation has been submitted. - The student must work with the clinical supervisor to provide the following to the Clinical Director for approval: a) a copy of the proposed clinical supervisor's AAMFT Approved Supervisor certificate noting expiration date; or b) if the proposed supervisor is not an AAMFT Approved Supervisor, the student will request that the proposed supervisor complete the Clinical Supervisor Equivalency Form and the student will return the form to the Clinical Director to determine equivalency.
 Students may not count their clinical or supervisory hours until the Clinical Director has approved their supervision. - In addition to the Advanced Practical Experience Plan, students must complete an Advanced Practice Experience Clinical Agreement before beginning to provide services at their proposed site.
 This agreement includes signatures of the student, the designated supervisor(s), and the Clinical Director.
 If a student begins clinical work at a proposed site before completing the Advanced Practical Experience Clinical Agreement by obtaining all required signatures, any clinical and supervision hours earned prior to obtaining the required signatures will not be counted.